denizakdemir/denizakdemir.github.io/_posts/2025-02-17-tabular-transformer-example-v2 copy.md

 ---
-title: Tabular Transformers for Clinical Biostatistics Data
+title: Tabular Transformers for Clinical Biostatistics Data V2
 author: Deniz Akdemir
-date: 2025-02-15 12:00:00 +0000
+date: 2025-02-17 12:00:00 +0000
-categories: [Blogging, Tutorial]
+categories: [Machine Learning, Tutorial]
 tags: [Tabular Transformers, Biostatistics, PyTorch, XGBoost, Data Preprocessing, AI, ML]
 render_with_liquid: false
 ---

 This notebook demonstrates how to apply **Tabular Transformers** to a clinical biostatistics dataset with a mix of numerical and categorical features, some of which contain missing values.
 The major steps are: